iocoop/policies/Bylaws.md

 ### Section 1.01.
 Name.

-The cooperative described in these Bylaws will be known as IO Cooperative, Inc., referred to, infra, as "the Cooperative."
+The corporation described in these Bylaws will be known as IO Cooperative, Inc., referred to, infra, as "the Corporation."

 ## Article II.
 Purposes

 ### Section 2.01.
 Business.

-The primary purpose of the Cooperative is to engage in the business of selling server co-location, network connectivity, virtual hosting, and other technology products and services to its members, who will be the ultimate consumers of these products and services.
+The primary purpose of the Corporation is to engage in the business of selling server co-location, network connectivity, virtual hosting, and other technology products and services to its members, who will be the ultimate consumers of these products and services.

 ### Section 2.02.
 Other Objectives.

-Other objectives of the Cooperative include:
+Other objectives of the Corporation include:

 (a) Cooperative service for the benefit of its members and the public;